eigr/spawn-java-std-sdk/README.md

 ### Stateless Actors

 In addition to these types, Spawn also allows the developer to choose Stateful actors, who need to maintain the state, or Stateless, those who do not need to maintain the state.
 For this the developer just needs to make use of the correct annotation.
-For example I could declare a Serverless Actor using the following code:
+For example, I could declare a Serverless Actor using the following code:

 ```java
 package io.eigr.spawn.test.actors;